wavesoftware/puppet-xtreemfs/README.md

 ###Automatic replication

-To automaticy replicate ne files in XtreemFS mount point (existing files are not affected):
+To automatically replicate new files in XtreemFS mount point you can set a policy for directory.
+This will not affect existing files.
+Take a look at example usage:

 ```puppet
 xtreemfs::policy { '/mnt/xtreemfs':